 13.2.
 Sampling error

 The survey units are drawn by stratified simple sample random sampling of legal unit.
 Neyman allocation is applied (in the sampling frame of units) in order to optimise the accuracy of the estimation of the total turnover at class level.
 For the large enterprises all legal units within this enterprise are surveyed.
 For the large enterprises the data at enterprise level are compiled using manually profiled approach.
 Automatic algorithms are applied to obtain consolidated data at the enterprise level, based on the data collected at the legal unit level.
+In the sampling procces the sole proprietors are excluded. information about sole proprietors are based on the administrative sources.

 13.3.
 Non-sampling error